The Basic Structure of the Ecuadorian Legal System and Legal Research

-In order to make administration efficient, the Ecuadorian territory is divided in provinces, cantons, and parishes, which may interact and join for a proper administration of their natural and economical resources.
+In order to make administration efficient, the Ecuadorian territory is divided into regions, provinces, cantons, and parishes, which may interact and join for a proper administration of their natural and economical resources.

 The independent sectional regime includes both city halls and provincial councils (which are the political-administrative bodies of cities and provinces respectively), and must generate their own economical resources.
 However, the States must give part of the national budget to these jurisdictions, depending on their population.

 Other parts of the Ecuadorian territory are subject to special forms of political administration regimes.
 Such is the case of the province of Galapagos , which is under such regime due to its particular environmental and demographic features.